Hongqi (marque): 2018 to present

-FAW Group held the "Hongqi Brand Strategy Conference" in Beijing's Great Hall of the People on the evening of January 8, 2018.
+FAW Group held the "Hongqi Brand Strategy Conference" in Beijing's Great Hall of the People on the evening of 8 January 2018.
 In this conference, the new Hongqi design was released, with a concept car model on display.
 A new logo was also released at the same time.

+In September 2018, British car designer Giles Taylor joined the FAW Group as Global Vice President of Design and Chief Creative Officer for Hongqi.
 From 2018 to 2021, the brand experienced extremely high growth, from 33,000 units in 2018 to over 100,000 in 2019, over 200,000 in 2020, and over 300,000 in 2021, a growth of 63 times in 4 years.

-On January 8, 2023, the Hongqi brand released its global strategy for new energy vehicles.
+On 8 January 2023, the Hongqi brand released its global strategy for new energy vehicles.

 In 2023, Hongqi launched two product lines, "Hongqi Golden Sunflower" and "Hongqi New Energy", based on the main brand, focusing on ultra-luxury cars and pure electric cars respectively.

 In 2023, the brand re-entered the minibus market for the first time since selling the Hongqi CA630 minibus in the 1980s, with the 23-seat Hongqi QM7.

-In 2023, FAW announced internally the establishment of the Hongqi Brand Operations Committee and carried out a series of organizational and personnel adjustments.
+In 2023, FAW had internally announced the establishment of the Hongqi Brand Operations Committee and carried out a series of organizational and personnel adjustments.